bf2799/GroupMealSignups/README.md

    f.
 Add a label with title "Volunteering Details"
    g.
 Add a *REQUIRED* multiple choice question titled "Meal Options (choose "No Change" if editing response)"
       i.
 The options will be filled in by the program, so add no options to start
    h.
-Add a long-answer question titled "Food Description"
+Add a paragraph question titled "Food Description"
    i.
-Add a long-answer question titled "Allergen Alerts"
+Add a paragraph question titled "Allergen Alerts"
    j.
 Go to RESPONSES, click on green and white Sheets logo
    k.
 Link the form to the Sheet created in Step (2)
 7. In Google Sheet, rename the new response sheet "Group Meal Signup" by right-clicking it on the bottom of the screen